mifraser/mifraser.github.io/_posts/2019-03-01-github-pages.md

 This post covers how to create a basic "Hello, world!"
 HTML page and publish the static website on GitHub Pages for public viewing.
 This could be the first step towards producing a static website.
-Something like this one for example!
+Something like this very website for example!

 Contents:
 * TOC